Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/02-logging-onto-cloud.md

 - Log off from a running instance
 keypoints:
 - You log into an AWS instance using the ssh command
-- The .pem file acts as a key to verify our identity to the system
+- The .pem file acts as a key to verify our identity to the Linux operating system in your AWS instance.
 - Logging off an instance is not the same as turning off an instance
 ---